 Save the technical jargon for the attorneys; your cover letter should be all about putting a face on your board package.
 There’s no need to go over-the-top with how you present it.
 It should be printed on regular copy paper in Times New Roman or Calibri and be no more than 3-4 paragraphs long.

 Strike the tone

-Make yourself shine by mentioning why you believe you’d make a great neighbor, that you’re in it for the long-haul and have all the financial requirements.
+Make yourself shine by mentioning why you believe you’d make a great neighbor, that you’re in it for the long-haul, and have all the financial requirements.
 It’s alright to give the board praise and kiss up to a little but only so long as it’s genuine.
-For instance, if there’s something about the architecture that you love you should definitely mention it.
+For instance, if there’s something about the architecture that you love, you should mention it.

 Make a connection where you can

 Since the board is legally restricted from asking you specific questions, this is a chance to fill in the blanks.
 This can be something as simple as saying, ‘My name is John Smith, and I am a proud graduate of the University of California in Los Angeles where I majored in Business Law.
 Recently, my wife gave birth to our first child, who I want to see grow up close to my parents, who reside in Brooklyn.
 My wife and I are committed to making New York our home and starting the next chapter in our lives.

 We look forward to meeting you and, hopefully, becoming part of the collective unity.
 Thank you or your time in considering our application.
 If there is any additional information, you require we are happy to cooperate.

 A cover letter does not call for excessive detail.
 All it needs to do is put a good face on your application.
 Make sure to run it by your broker before submitting it.
 They can even help you with writing it up.
 The co-op cover letter is just one of the many things a co-op board package requires.
 It may seem like a small part of it, but it still deserves the right attention.